WanjakeKibe/Mortgage-Calculator/README.md

 Total repayment over the term

- Responsive, clean UI with Tailwind CSS
+ Responsive, clean UI with CSS

-Built entirely with HTML, JavaScript, and TailwindCSS
+Built entirely with HTML, JavaScript, and CSS

 🛠 Tech Stack
 HTM